 - The NIH awarding IC The NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award. has been made aware of this situation either at the time of application or through post-award notification.

 - The project has been recommended for a project period extending beyond the current year of support.

 - The recipient has a legal commitment to continue the contract for its full term.

 However, costs will be allowable only to the extent that they are for services provided during the period of NIH support.
 To limit liability if continued NIH funding is not forthcoming, it is recommended that recipients insert a clause in such contracts of $100,000 or less stipulating that payment beyond the end of the current budget period is contingent on continued Federal funding.
-The contract provisions prescribed by 45 CFR 75, Appendix II - Contract Provisions for Non-Federal Entity Contracts Under Federal Awards, paragraph B specify termination provisions for contracts in excess of $100,000.
+The contract provisions prescribed by 2 CFR Part 200, Appendix II - Contract Provisions for Non-Federal Entity Contracts Under Federal Awards, paragraph B specify termination provisions for contracts in excess of $100,000.

 - A recipient's procurement procedures or operations do not comply with the procurement standards required by those regulations.

 - The procurement is expected to exceed the "simplified acquisition threshold" (currently $250,000 per OMB memo M-18-18) (formerly the "small purchase threshold") established by the Federal Property and Administrative Services Act, as amended, and is to be awarded without competition or only one bid or proposal is received in response to a solicitation.

 - A procurement that will exceed the simplified acquisition threshold specifies a "brand name" product.